Abraham Senior: The Seneor family

 The Seneor family, from the 1460s, were the largest group engaged in tax farming for the Crown of Castile.
 The Seneor family was also involved in politics, defending the interests of artisans in the cities of central Castile.
 He was related to Andrés Cabrera (the steward of King Henry IV of Castile), Andrés Cabrera's wife, Beatriz de Bobadilla (lady of the Queen Isabella of Castile) and Alonso Quintanilla, Count of Accounts, to whom the Infante (crown prince) Alfonso had entrusted the establishment of a mint in Medina del Campo (a city enriched by the fairs).
 In 1488 Seneor became treasurer of the Holy Brotherhood (founded in 1476 and counting Quintanilla among its members).

 Isabella's courtier

-His position at court was so important, it was not limited to his duties as the kingdom's most important tax farmer.
+His position at court was so important that it was not limited to his duties as the kingdom's most important tax farmer.
 In 1469 he played a major role in securing the marriage of the Infanta Isabella of Castile to Ferdinand of Aragon, including providing the betrothal gifts.